Greg LeMond: 1991–1994: Change in the peloton and retirement

-The following year LeMond began the 1994 Tour de France but found he was unable to race effectively.
-He had to abandon after the first week before the race had reached the difficult mountain stages.
+The following year, LeMond began the 1994 Tour de France but found that he was unable to race effectively.
+LeMond had to abandon after the first week before the race had reached the difficult mountain stages.
 That December, he announced his retirement.
-At the time the reasons for LeMond's increasing difficulties were not entirely known.
+At the time, the reasons for LeMond's increasing difficulties were not entirely known.
 At a loss, he speculated that a condition known as mitochondrial myopathy might be responsible for the difficulty he was having performing against the current riders.
-In 2007, however, LeMond speculated that he might not have had the condition after all, and suggested that lead toxicity from the shotgun pellets still embedded in his body might have been responsible, the effects of which were increased by heavy training.
+However, in 2007, LeMond speculated that he might not have had the condition after all, and suggested that lead toxicity from the shotgun pellets still embedded in his body might have been responsible, the effects of which were increased by heavy training.

 LeMond has acknowledged since 2010 that the increasing prevalence of doping in cycling contributed to his lack of competitiveness.
-Said LeMond: "Something had changed in cycling.
-The speeds were faster and riders that I had easily out performed were now dropping me.
+LeMond stated, "Something had changed in cycling.
+The speeds were faster and riders that I had easily outperformed were now dropping me.
 At the time, the team I was on, Team Z, became more and more demanding, more and more concerned..."
 He stated he had been told in 1994 that he would need to blood dope in order to win again.
-He frankly admitted to Abt in 1999: "I figure I had three months that went right for me after the hunting accident," three months in which he won the two Tours and a world road race championship.
+He frankly admitted to Abt in 1999: "I figure I had three months that went right for me after the hunting accident," three months in which LeMond won the two Tours and a world road race championship.
 "The rest were just pure suffering, struggling, fatigue, always tired."

-In a wide-ranging interview with American novelist Bryan Malessa in 1998, LeMond was asked if his career had not been interrupted by the hunting accident, how did he feel he would compare to five time Tour winners such as Bernard Hinault and Miguel Induráin.
+In a wide-ranging interview with American novelist Bryan Malessa in 1998, LeMond was asked if his career had not been interrupted by the hunting accident, how did he feel he would compare to five-time Tour winners such as Bernard Hinault and Miguel Induráin.
 LeMond responded: "Of course you can't rewrite racing history, but I'm confident that I would have won five Tours."

-Two years after his retirement LeMond was inducted into the United States Bicycling Hall of Fame in a ceremony at Rodale Park in Trexlertown, Pennsylvania.
+Two years after his retirement, LeMond was inducted into the United States Bicycling Hall of Fame in a ceremony at Rodale Park in Trexlertown, Pennsylvania.
 The event was held on June 8, 1996, during the U.S. Olympic Cycling Team Trials.

 In July 2014, ESPN announced the premiere of a new 30 for 30 film entitled Slaying the Badger.
 The film centers on LeMond and his former teammate Hinault at the 1986 Tour de France.
-It is based on the book of the same name by Richard Moore, and it premiered July 22, 2014 on ESPN.
+It is based on the book of the same name by Richard Moore, and it premiered on ESPN on July 22.

+A 2022 documentary entitled The Last Rider directed by Alex Holmes for New Black Films, features Lemond, and wife Kathy, and details Lemond's life and career.